Skip to main content

 1. Temperament difference

 Agassiz’s dwarf cichlid is semi-aggressive, while Bala / silver shark is peaceful.
-This can work with adequate space and hiding spots, but monitor for bullying.
+Expect chasing or stress unless the tank is large and heavily structured — monitor closely.

 2. Bala / silver shark may eat Agassiz’s dwarf cichlid